mhightower83/Spi0Utils/examples/README.md

 An example using `experimental::SPI0Command` function to read SPI Flash Data Parameters from Flash and print a hex dump.

 To understand the dump, you will need access to JEDEC documentation.
-In some cases, the SPI Flash vendor's datasheet will list an explanation of their SFDP data.
+Sometimes, the SPI Flash vendor's datasheet will explain their SFDP data.

-The "SFDP" may be used to discern between parts at different revision levels.
+Use "SFDP" to discern between parts at different revision levels.

 Reference:
 ```